sherpa/sherpa/README.md

 options may need to be set - in particular the `gfortran_lib_dirs` and `gfortran_libraries` settings.

-The XSpec module is designed for use with XSpec versions 12.9.0 and 12.8.2, although 12.9.0 is the preferred version.
-Using with other versions may lead to build problems or incomplete support for the XSPEC models.
+The XSPEC module is designed for use with XSPEC versions 12.9.0 and 12.8.2, although 12.9.0 is the preferred version.
+Use with other versions may lead to build problems or incomplete support for the XSPEC models.